 This is explained in more detail in the Competex Pro guide Contracting in the Public Sector: Limited or Umbrella?

 The new HMRC ESS tool is available to test your IR35 status and, if you are relying on this, you should keep a copy of the result and be able to demonstrate that you have answered the questions truthfully if challenged by HMRC.
 Alternatively, there may be occasions when it is appropriate to request a legal review of your contract and working practices.

 Be aware that many end-clients may be reluctant to state that they have no right of supervision, direction or control over the freelance workers that they employ, or that they relinquish any right that they could have.
-Therefore, most freelance workers in the public sector, whether working through a payroll umbrella company or through a personal service company, will be told that they are working under IR35 and will not be able to claim tax relief on travel expenses to and from work while on these assignments.
+Therefore, most freelance workers in the public sector, regardless of the trading vehicle they operate under, will be told that they are working under IR35 and will not be able to claim tax relief on travel expenses to and from work while on these assignments.

 Please be aware that if we are found to be reclaiming expenses incorrectly on your behalf whilst you are working on assignment under IR35, then HRMC advise that the expenses will be reclassified as income, and tax and National Insurance will be due on the income.
 Furthermore, they could at the same time instigate an unwelcome investigation.
 It is therefore extremely important that every contract is reviewed to assess whether the IR35 rules apply.